Yes, it’s hard to find a job

 - Yes, this is a selfish plug, but I have a ton of inside information listed by category on interview tips, resume writing, and what HR really thinks about interviews, etc on the lower Left Hand Bar.
 All FREE!

-- Glassdoor.com will give some insight to the management, salary, and interview questions.
+- Glassdoor.com will give some insight into the management, salary, and interview questions.

 - Leverage your network so you can reach out to current and ex-employees of companies you are interested in.
 Find out what it takes to get through the interview.

-- Most people know someone in HR / recruiting, or know someone that does.
+- Most people know someone in HR / recruiting or know someone who does.
 As much as we all bitch about HR professionals, most intimately know the in’s and out’s of the interview process and if you ask them for SPECIFIC help, they will be flattered.
-Let them know you keep running into one of the above numbered walls listed under the first paragraph and that is where you want the help.
+Let them know you keep running into one of the above-numbered walls listed under the first paragraph and that is where you want the help.
 If you are an HR person that declines the respectful and specific request for help to someone who is unemployed, you are dead to me.

 See you at the after party,